Should I Quit Grad School?

 If you’re full-time, go part-time.
 That makes things more manageable, but you’ll be in school longer.
 If you’re part-time, change to full-time.
 Going full-time will make things more hectic, but you’ll get done faster.

 If you’re unhappy with your program, see if you can take your credits to another institution.
 If you’ve done well where you are, and you’re at a reputable school, it’s possible you will be able to keep your academic standing.
-Just be sure to get your transfer credits in writing before you leave!
+Just be sure to get your transfer credits in writing before you transfer.
 If you’re in a school where the credits won’t transfer…

 Stay In School